codeforamerica/BEAR/README.md

 We create and publish built executables using [electron-builder](https://github.com/electron-userland/electron-builder).

 BEAR is automatically packaged and released in draft to Github as part of our CircleCI workflow.

 Publishing the draft release on Github, and signing a release and making it available for public download, are manual steps.

-### Development Workflow

-1. On finishing a feature in [gogen](https://github.com/codeforamerica/gogen-configurable):
-   1. Increase the version number in `gogen.go`
-   1. Commit, push Gogen to master (will trigger a Github release)
-1. On finishing a feature in BEAR:
-   1. Increase the version number in `package.json`
-   1. If new version of Gogen is needed, update Gogen version in `.gogen-version`
-   1. Commit, push BEAR to master.
-This will trigger the following CI flow:
-      1. Run tests
-      1. Create a versioned draft release on Github of BEAR with Windows binary
-1. When approved by Product, publish the draft release:
-   1. Publish the draft release on Github:
-      1. Log into Github and visit the [releases page](https://github.com/codeforamerica/BEAR/releases)
-      1. Find the draft release corresponding to the story that was accepted
-      1. Click “edit” and then “publish release”.
-If we're pre-1.0.0, also check the "Pre-release" box.
-   1. Sign the approved binary and make publicly available on S3.
-On Windows laptop:
-      1. Sign the binary:
-         1. Download the Windows artifact from the published Github release above
-         1. Rename the signed binary to `clearmyrecord-HS_11361-setup.exe`.
-         1. Plug in DigiCert USB token
-         1. Open Command Prompt
-         1. Run the following commend: `signtool sign /tr http://timestamp.digicert.com /td sha256 /fd sha256 /a "c:\path\to\Downloads\clearmyrecord-HS_11361-setup.exe"`. **Note**: This command is also available in `commands to sign.txt` on the Desktop.
-         1. When prompted, enter the password in the "DigiCert EV Certificate" shared note in LastPass
-      1. Add the signed binary to the Github release:
-         1. Log into Github and visit the [releases page](https://github.com/codeforamerica/BEAR/releases)
-         1. Attach the signed binary and save the release
-      1. Upload the signed binary to S3:
-         1. Sign in to `cfa` AWS account (requires Christa since we have limited access)
-         1. In S3, navigate to the `cmr-bear-releases` S3 bucket
-         1. Upload the renamed file to the bucket.
-This should create a new version of the existing resource, so people receive the latest file when they visit the URL from the marketing page.
-You can check by hitting the 'Versions' toggle button, after which you should see a version with a recent 'Last modified' date.
-         1. Make the file public.
-Click on the file you just uploaded and hit the 'Make public' button.
+For instructions on how to do this, [see the BEAR Release Process in Google Drive](https://docs.google.com/document/d/1P4nR7UPCLYFuVVz57geN5z6adkv2y2eA8FyMuoH4f3Q/edit).

 ### Packaging and Publishing from a Local Machine